Our Shrewsbury and Finksburg locations will not be open on Monday 12/23, Wednesday 12/25, Thursday 12/26, or Wednesday 1/1.

 By adding customizations and personal touches to your outdoor structure, with even the smallest details such as architectural shingles, you will boost your home’s curb appeal and contribute to an aesthetically pleasing landscape.

+Knowing the difference between architectural shingles vs. 3-tab shingles is essential.
 Looking for an exterior upgrade?
 Browse all of Penn Dutch Structures’ backyard structures.

 This blog was originally published on January 29th, 2019, and was updated on September 21st, 2023.